ml-and-ml/EPIC-Survival/README.md

 The dataloader will load all `.svs` images at initiation, and pull tiles using the `(x,y)` coordinates during training.

+The following will be generated in the output folder:
+* convergence.csv
+  * a file containing training loss, training concordance index, and validation condorance index over training epochs
+* /clustering_grid_top
+  * a folder where a clustering visualization for top 20 tiles of each cluster is displayed and saved as a `.png`

 ## Python Dependencies
 * torch 1.8.1
   * torchvision 0.9.1